Leading oilfield services company

 American business.
 The company believes that the depressed natural

 gas environment will likely be overshadowed by the predominance of

 oil activity in Canada and the U.S. and anticipates modest revenue

 and operating income growth compared with 2011.

 Weatherford foresees sustained growth and expanding margins in

-its Latin America region, underpinned by improvements in Brazil,
+Latin America, underpinned by improvements in Argentina, Colombia,

 East/North Africa/Asia Pacific region aided by contributions from